steviecoaster/chocolatey-msi-example/README.md

 ## Install script

 The `chocolateyInstall.ps1` script is executed by Chocolatey when a user runs the `choco install` command.
-This script contains all of the logic necessary to ensure that the installation of the MSI is completed successfully.
+This script contains all of the logic necessary to ensure that the installation of the software via an MSI is completed successfully.

 For more information about `choco install` see the documentation for the [Chocolatey Install Command](https://docs.chocolatey.org/en-us/choco/commands/install/)

 ## Uninstall script

 The `chocolateyUninstall.ps1` script is executed by Chocolatey when a user runs the `choco uninstall` command.
-It is _typically optional to include_ as when using an MSI based installer, Chocolatey has a > 95% success rate at automatically removing the software when uninstalling the Chocolatey package via Chocolateys AutoUninstaller feature.
+It is _typically optional to include_ as when using an MSI based installer, Chocolatey has a > 95% success rate at automatically removing the software when uninstalling the Chocolatey package via Chocolatey's AutoUninstaller feature.

 For more information about `choco uninstall` see the documentation for the [Chocolatey Uninstall Command](https://docs.chocolatey.org/en-us/choco/commands/uninstall/)

 ## Upgrade script

 The `chocolateyBeforeModify.ps1` script is executed by Chocolatey when a user runs either the `choco upgrade` or `choco uninstall` command.
-This is an optional script, but is extremely helpful when a piece of software may need to retain a file or a setting as the software is upgrade to the new version provided by the package.
-If applicable (meaning a chocolateyBeforeModify.ps1 file has been included), the version of this script from the currently installed package will be run before subsequent `chocolateyInstall.ps1` or `chocolateyUninstall.ps1` scripts.
+This is an optional script, but is extremely helpful when a piece of software may need to retain a file or a setting as the software is upgraded to the new version provided by the package.
+If applicable (meaning a chocolateyBeforeModify.ps1 file has been included), the version of this script from the currently installed package version will be run before subsequent `chocolateyInstall.ps1` or `chocolateyUninstall.ps1` scripts execute.

 To give an example:

 When upgrading a package from version `1.0.0` to version `2.0.0`, the chocolateyBeforeModify.ps1 script of version `1.0.0` will be executed _before_ Chocolatey executes the chocolateyInstall.ps1 script of version `2.0.0`.
 This allows the chocolateyBeforeModify.ps1 script in version 2.0.0 to provide new instructions should subsequent upgrades past version `2.0.0` differ.

+For more information about `choco uninstall` see the documentation for the [Chocolatey Uninstall Command](https://docs.chocolatey.org/en-us/choco/commands/upgrade/)

 ## Automatic Package Updates